 - Be sure to let your instructor know about any injuries or conditions that might affect your practice.
 Real yoga should never hurt.
 Always ask for help if something doesn’t feel right or you are unsure how to do a pose.
 You are always welcome to relax in child’s pose or savasana (lie down) if you are feeling fatigued.

-- Take a loving attitude towards yourself and your practice.
-Yoga is a healing, restorative practice that teaches us to listen to ourselves and love ourselves, just as we are.
+- Take a loving attitude toward yourself and your practice.
+Yoga is a healing, a restorative practice that teaches us to listen to ourselves and love ourselves, just as we are.
 Straining yourself is the opposite of true yogic philosophy.

 - Create an intention (sankalpa) for your practice.
 This can be something specific, like to become more flexible, or it can be a prayer for yourself or someone else.

 - Please leave cell phones in the car or at home.
 If you do bring your phone into the studio, be sure to turn it off before the practice begins.